- Clostridium botulinum is a bacterium that produces dangerous toxins (botulinum toxins) under low-oxygen conditions.

 - Botulinum toxins block nerve functions and can lead to respiratory and muscular paralysis.

 The symptoms are not caused by the bacterium itself, but by the toxin produced by the bacterium.
-Symptoms usually appear within 12 to 36 hours (within a minimum and maximum range of four hours to eight days) after exposure.
+Symptoms usually appear within 12 to 36 hours (within a minimum and maximum range of 4 hours to 8 days) after exposure.
 Incidence of botulism is low, but the mortality rate is high if prompt diagnosis and appropriate, immediate treatment (early administration of antitoxin and intensive respiratory care) are not given.
 The disease can be fatal in 5 to 10% of cases.

 Exposure and transmission